“Marriage is work.”

 You can even text them while they’re out and say, “I love you, babe.”

-22. Another tip for a happy marriage is to flirt with each other
+Another great tip for young married couples is to flirt with each other.

 You can text your spouse like you just met them.